Adding a Tag Group

 -OR-

-Select your preferred Mitsubishi Electric device beneath the Mitsubishi Electric FA node in the Project Explorer in the Workbench and then click the Add Tag Group button shown below in the Edit section of the Home ribbon.
+Select the Mitsubishi Electric FA node in Project Explorer, and then click the Add Tag Group button in the Edit section of the Home ribbon.

 -